gridcoin-community/Gridcoin-Site/wiki/faq.md

 Note: It is highly unlikely for most users to run into this limit.
 It requires a very high magnitude to possibly run into this.

+---
+# Manual Reward Claim

+---
+### What is Manual Reward Claim (MRC)?

+Manual Reward Claim (MRC) is a feature in the official Gridcoin wallet [release version 5.4.0.0.](https://github.com/gridcoin-community/Gridcoin-Research/releases/tag/5.4.0.0)
+When you earn BOINC credits in solo crunching mode, you will soon accumulate GRC that is owed to you.
+This GRC doesn't exist yet and you can claim it via two methods, staking or MRC.

+MRC allows a user to claim their owed GRC without the requirement of having a large amount of GRC to stake it (like in previous versions).

+MRC was made to solve the issue of new users being unable to claim rewards without either acquiring GRC first or using a pool.

+---
+### If I have enough GRC to stake, do I need to use MRC?

+No. MRC is optional.
+If you would like to advance the payment of your owed GRC without having to wait for your next stake, then you are able to issue a MRC request from the wallet.

+---
+### How often can I make a MRC request?

+Once every 14 days is the most often you can make a MRC request.
+Note that if you have only just created your Gridcoin wallet and advertised your beacon, you will need to wait 14 days until your first request.

+---
+### Are there any fees associated with the MRC request?

+Yes.
+The following is a summary of the fees:

+- Blockchain transaction fee: This fee is the usual fee that is required to send a transaction over the Gridcoin blockchain and is usually insignificant.
+This fee is charged when you make the MRC request.

+- MRC fee: This is the fee that is charged after the MRC request is processed and is applied to the rewards that you have claimed.
+The fee starts at 40% of the owed GRC at the 14-day interval since the last claim (or beacon creation) and decreases by `40% * 14/(number of days since last claim)`.

+The recipients of the MRC fee is as follows:

+- The [Gridcoin Foundation](foundation "wikilink") receives 80% of the fee

+- The staker of the block which contains the MRC request will get 20% of the fee

+---
+### When will it be possible to make MRC requests?

+MRC requests will be possible at a block height of 2671700 which is approximately August 31st 2022.

+---
+### Which address will receive the MRC reward?
+Can I redirect it?

+The GRC address which issued the last beacon will receive the GRC reward.
+It is not possible to redirect this reward to a different address.

+---
 # BOINC

 ---